 Kathryn has written for Broadway in her collaboration with award winning playwright August Wilson for “Gem of the Ocean” and various productions of his last play “Radio Golf.”

 She created the score for the Broadway production “Bengal Tiger at the Baghdad Zoo” starring Robin Williams, written by Pulitzer Prize finalist Rajiv Joseph and helmed by award winning director Moises Kaufman.
 She is an Ovation Awards nominee and a Drama Desk nominee for “Outstanding Music in a Play” and her score of music and ambient textures in “Bengal Tiger” garnered a win in the Sound Design category for this collaboration as well as a Tony nomination.

 “Kathryn understood from the very beginning the world and the spirit of the play Bengal Tiger.
 She brought music to rehearsals that helped us create entire improvisations and textures for the play.
 In that sense, Kathryn helped us find the soul of the piece.
 And she helped us transport the audience to Iraq – both the place and the idea.” – Moises Kaufman/Director

 She has written music for numerous film, theater, and TV productions.
 An accomplished pianist and vocalist, Kathryn has composed, arranged and produced the excerpts on this site.

-For more information about her artistry as a singer/songwriter please visit www.kathrynbostic.com
+For more performance artist information please visit www.kathrynbostic.com